 Co-founder, Executive Director

 Mehrnoush Alia is a filmmaker working between New York and Tehran.
 She received her MFA in film with honors from Columbia University, and her BA from UC Berkeley in Film Studies and Comparative Literature.
 During her undergraduate studies, Mehrnoush worked in film distribution and exhibition at Berkeley Art Museum and Pacific Film Archive for three years.
 In New York, she trained with one of the leading indie film distribution companies, Magnolia Pictures and worked closely with the Director of Acquisitions.
 She also trained with Michael Hausman—the renowned producer of such films as Amadeus and Gangs of New York—during the production of Downtown Express.

 Mehrnoush has also produced over a dozen short films, one feature film, and two of Aghebati’s plays.
-Her directorial debut Scheherazade has won several awards and screened at over twenty film festivals.
-She has made several promotional videos and is currently working on establishing the distribution branch of Maaa Film to help promote Iranian films in North America.
-She is also developing her first feature to shoot in Tehran in 2017.
+Her directorial debut Scheherazade has won several awards and screened at over twenty-five film festivals.
+She has made several promotional videos and co-founded the distribution branch of Maaa Film to help promote Iranian films in North America.
+She is also the writer and producer of three documentary films.
+Sheherazade Now was a selection of 2018 IDFA Pitch Forum and has received a production grant from the Netherlands Transmedia Fund.
+Her other two productions, Chains and Jinns and Rojalat to Rojava, are in production.
+Mehrnoush is currently developing her first feature that is slated to shoot in Tehran in 2020.